afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w3-notes.md

       - then a bicycle
     - Possible assumption : the vehicle aborted the detection because too unreliable
     - 1.3 sec before, Volvo system tried to do emergency braking maneuver
-      - The Volvo system wa disable by Uber when in autonomous mode because not possible to have multiple collision avoidance systems operating simultaneouly during the testing
+      - The Volvo system was disable by Uber when in autonomous mode because not possible to have multiple collision avoidance systems operating simultaneouly during the testing

     - In Summary :  `Perception system failure` & `planning system` to avoid the detective object even though its class was uncertain & lack of human or emergency braking backup

 **Basic Safety Terms**
-- Harm : refer to the physical harm to a living thing
+- `Harm` : refer to the physical harm to a living thing
-- Risk (Probability + Severity) : describes the probability than an event occurs combined with the severity of the harm that the event can cause
+- `Risk` (Probability + Severity) : describes the probability than an event occurs combined with the severity of the harm that the event can cause
-- safety : **absence of unreasonable** risk of harm to a living thing
+- `safety` : **absence of unreasonable** risk of harm to a living thing
   - Ex: Driving into an intersection when the traffic signal is red would be unsafe as it leads to unreasonable risk to harm of the occupant of the vehicles and other vehicles

-- Hazard : potential source of unreasonale risk of harm (treat to safety)
+- `Hazard` : potential source of unreasonale risk of harm (treat to safety)
   - Ex : software bug that could potentially cause an accident

 Major Hazard Sources :